Brian Aldridge, BVSc, MS, PhD, DACVIM

 Suzanne Plamondon, DVM, MBA, CVA, CCRT, DABVP (Canine and Feline Practice)

-Dr. Plamondon obtained her DVM in 1998 from AVC in PEI, Canada.
-She is a certified DABVP (C/F), Veterinary Acupuncturist (CVA), Canine Rehabilitation Therapist (CCRT), and holds an MBA.
-She has held numerous Chief-of-Staff positions and was CMO at Guelph VTH.
-She is Medical Director for IVCCR Inc.
+Dr. Plamondon obtained her DVM in 1998 from the AVC in PEI, Canada.
+She is a certified DABVP (Canine and Feline), Veterinary Acupuncturist (CVA), and Canine Rehabilitation Therapist (CCRT) as well as holding an MBA.
+She has held numerous Chief-of-Staff positions and was Chief Medical Officer at Guelph VTH.
+She is Medical Director for IVCCR Inc. that provides referral rehabilitation medicine services, medical advisement, and CE and wet-labs on rehabilitation & laser therapy at veterinary conferences and state association events.

 Norm Rantanen, DVM, MS, DACVR